Bitcoin ABC 0.33.3

 SECP256K1_API SECP256K1_WARN_UNUSED_RESULT int secp256k1_context_randomize(secp256k1_context *ctx, const unsigned char *seed32) SECP256K1_ARG_NONNULL(1)

-Updates the context randomization to protect against side-channel leakage.
+Randomizes the context to provide enhanced protection against side-channel leakage.

 SECP256K1_API int secp256k1_ecdsa_signature_parse_compact(const secp256k1_context *ctx, secp256k1_ecdsa_signature *sig, const unsigned char *input64) SECP256K1_ARG_NONNULL(1) SECP256K1_ARG_NONNULL(2) SECP256K1_ARG_NONNULL(3)